Left Atrial Appendage Occluder Device (WATCHMAN)

 - You have a history of serious bleeding while taking blood thinners.

-- You have a lifestyle, occupation, or condition that puts you at risk for serious bleeding.
+- You have a lifestyle, occupation or condition that puts you at risk for serious bleeding.

-Bronson's Heart Team Performs 500th WATCHMAN Implant Procedure in 2024
+Bronson Performs 500th WATCHMAN Implant

-Learn More
+Learn more